rmesaf/React_StructureTemplate/README.md

 # Using React with Babel, Webpack and Sass
-We will going to create a template for React projects using Babel, Webpack, sass and, of course, React.
+We will going to create a template for React projects using Babel, Webpack, Sass and, of course, React.
 If you don´t want to know how it works and get this over with, just go to [Installing](#Installing) section.

 ## Prerequisites